Sunnyside station (Calgary): History

 When the Northwest Line was being planned, community residents organized to keep this station from being built as it required the demolition of many homes and the major disruption of 9A Street N.W. (a number of homes and apartment blocks which were not demolished were left with no front street access).
 The city pushed ahead with its plans by purchasing most of the properties along 9A Street.
 Eventually, as the area became accustomed to the CTrain, the properties were sold off to private interests.

 Ridership

 The station registered an average of 5,700 daily boardings in 2005, which by 2008 had increased to an average of 10,400.

+Transit connections

+Bus connections to Sunnyside station as of 31 August, 2026: